jmmari/WiFiProbeSniffer/README.md

 ## ✨ Overview

 This project turns your **ESP32** (or ESP8266) into a compact **Wi-Fi frame sniffer**.
-It captures probe requests, management frames, and data packets, and streams them in **JSON** format to your computer.
+It captures probe requests, management frames, and data packets headers, and streams them in **JSON** format to your computer.

 On the host side, a **Python viewer** displays detections in real-time:
 - Colored RSSI levels (green → strong, red → weak)